alkatrazstudio/musbconv/README.md

 Performs a batch conversion between audio formats using ffmpeg.
 Uses multiple threads if possible.
 Supports CUE sheets and album art.
+Can convert to MP3 or OGG formats only.

 ## Usage